serebrov/serebrov.github.io/content/2014-12-30-aws-ebs-mongo-backups.md

 date: 2014-12-30
 tags: aws,mongodb
 ---
-AWS - setup mongodb ebs volume backups
+AWS OpsWorks - setup mongodb ebs volume backups
 =======================================

 I described how to setup [mongodb on EC2 using OpsWroks](http://serebrov.github.io/html/2014-12-19-aws-opsworks-mongo-and-nodejs.html) and here is how to setup mongo data backups.